nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

 * **Mongoose Discriminator** - For every tenant create an on-the-fly discriminator model, so all actions performed by the model are in the context of the current tenant.
 * **Model Wrapper** - Add a wrapper around Mongoose models so that every time that model is used it actually gets a different version of the model specific to the current tenant.

-By setting it up this way all mongoose queries and actions will automatically by isolated to their tenent, which makes it data leaking across tenents very very unlikely.

 I'm assuming you have a basic understanding of express and mongoose.
-I'm also not going to focus on code organization and will let you figure out

 ### Continuation-Local Storage

 I recently found this great library called [node-continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage "https://github.com/othiym23/node-continuation-local-storage").
 Basically you can think of most things in javascript as a chain of functions calling functions.
 What this library does is lets you define variables at the beginning of the function chain, and then every function further down the chain has access to those variables.

-So the first thing we'll do is set this library up with express.
+The first thing we'll do is set this library up with express.
 We do that by first binding the context using an express middleware function, this gives continuous-local-storage a namespace and context to store our variables.

-Lets create a file called `lib/storage.js` and create an express middleware function to bind the context as well as a few exportable getter and setter functions for our `tenantId` variable.
+Lets create a file called `lib/storage.js` and create an express middleware function to bind the storage context as well as a few exportable getter and setter functions for our `tenantId` variable.

     // lib/storage.js
     import { createNamespace } from 'continuation-local-storage';